rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 collection.

-The easiest way to prevent this issue is of course preventing a young collection from happening while we're concurrenly marking.
+The easiest way to prevent this issue is of course preventing a young collection from happening while we're concurrently marking.
 This however, introduces a significant problem.
 The problem is that when this happens, any allocation that would normally create a young object can't succeed.
 This means those objects would be allocated as mature objects,